 Ice Auger Battery Life Calculator

-Estimate how many holes an electric ice auger can drill on a single battery charge based on ice thickness and conditions.
+Estimate how many holes your electric ice auger can drill per charge from ice thickness, auger diameter, and ambient temperature conditions.

 Electric ice auger battery basics: